 Straining and Panting After Exercises

-A fat German Shepherd dog will get winded easily as most organs are overwhelmed by the excess weight.
+A fat GSD will get winded easily as most organs are overwhelmed by the excess weight.

 Besides that, a fat German Shepherd will relent to take a small flight of stairs.